What is APS in real estate?

 Conclusion

-Those are just few important things to watch out for before signing a binding APS.
+Those are just a few important things to watch out for before signing a binding Agreement of Purchase & Sale (APS).
 It’s always good to get a real estate lawyer to review the APS first and make necessary changes.
-At Varity Law, the nominal legal fee paid for reviewing the APS can also be rolled into your future closing legal fee.
+At Varity Law, the nominal legal fee paid for reviewing the APS can also be rolled into your closing legal fee.

 This article is only meant to give general legal information.
 For legal advice on your specific legal situation, please consult a legal professional.
-We welcome you to book a FREE 30 mins consultation with us here.
+If you have any questions about real estate transactions, feel free to book a 1st free consultation with us here: https://calendly.com/sabrina-668/1stfreeconsult